Home Windows 7 Windows 8 Freeware Privacy

-Microsoft has introduced hundreds of new features in Windows 7.
-At the same time, Microsoft has dropped a couple of great features from its newest version of Windows.
-Features such as Dreamscene, taskbar toolbar for Windows Media Player and Windows Calender have been dropped from Windows 7.
+Microsoft introduced hundreds of new features with Windows 7.
+At the same time, Microsoft dropped a couple of great features from its newest version of Windows.
+Features such as Dreamscene, taskbar toolbar for Windows Media Player and Windows Calendar have been dropped from Windows 7.

 Windows Calendar for Windows 7